 4) Start the conversation

-It’s important to have male role models for other males to look up to and to invite male perspectives, i.e. asking “How have gender norms and sexism affected you as a man?”
-The Great Initiative is run by men who run workshops with boys in school that challenge stereotypes of masculinity, and the Good Lad Initiative aims to promote ‘Positive Masculinity’, enabling men to become agents of positive change within their social circles and broader communities.
+It’s important to have male role models for other males to look up to and to invite male perspectives, i.e. asking “How have gender norms affected you as a man?”
+The Good Lad Initiativeaims to promote ‘Positive Masculinity’, enabling men to become agents of positive change within their social circles and broader communities, and their project The Great Initiative is run by men who run workshops with boys in school that challenge stereotypes of masculinity.

 6) Get comfortable